 It’s All About Making a Difference

-D’Ambrosio and her team plan to reach out to schools in Pasco and Hernando counties to determine if any students with disabilities in the area could benefit from a donation through the Caps of Love program.
+D’Ambrosio and her team plan to reach out to schools in Pasco and Hernando counties.
+They hope to determine if any students with disabilities in the area could benefit from a donation through the Caps of Love program.

 Ultimately, she says the initiative has a few primary goals.